-If you’re looking to get your fix of extraordinary homes, look no further than the starchitect-designed 53 West 53, the dramatic 1,050-foot-high tower that dots the Manhattan skyline.
+If you’re looking to get your fix of extraordinary homes, look no further than the starchitect-designed 53 West 53 building, the dramatic 1,050-foot-high tower that dots the Manhattan skyline.

 Masterfully designed by Pritzker Prize-winning architect Jean Nouvel, the 82-floor skyscraper is a feat of modern architecture — and its interiors are equally spectacular.